JohnMerlino1235/LAMS/README.md

 Push the commit to your branch:
 ### `git push`

+Create a pull request merging your newly created branch into main.
+Alert the software channel in discord of the planned changes so someone can look over your changes to provide feedback / accept the request and merge into main.

+Documentation on pull requests found [here](https://docs.github.com/en/desktop/contributing-and-collaborating-using-github-desktop/working-with-your-remote-repository-on-github-or-github-enterprise/creating-an-issue-or-pull-request)

 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).